nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 the batch is lower than the respective amount(s) sent.
 If holder does not hold any tokens of type `token_id`, holder's balance is interpreted as zero.

-All registered hooks relevant for this transfer MUST be invoked and operations returned by the hooks invocation MUST be returned by `transfer` entry point among other operations it might create.
-Optional `data` parameter MUST be passed unaltered to the hooks. `SENDER` MUST be passed as an `operator` parameter to any hook invocation.
+If registered, transfer hook MUST be invoked and operation returned by the hook invocation MUST be returned by `transfer` entry point among other operations it might create.
+Optional `data` parameter MUST be passed unaltered to the hook.
+`SENDER` MUST be passed as an `operator` parameter to any hook invocation.
-If any of the invoked hooks fails, the whole transfer transaction MUST fail.
+If invoked hook fails, the whole transfer transaction MUST fail.
-For more details on hooks semantics see "Transfer Hooks" section of this document.
+For more details on transfer hook semantics see "Transfer Hook Specification" section of this document.

 #### `balance_of`